elsevierPTG/interviews/java-spring-api/README.md

 A PatientRepository already exists, it will simply work as an in-memory data store.
 All that is needed here is to implement the skeleton methods to return what is necessary.

+### Unit Tests

+Write whatever unit tests you see fit to implement, any tests that are written should pass

 ### Running the Application